 Advanced Subcategorization

-Once basic categorization is working, add subcategories:
+Once basic categorization works, add subcategories for deeper insights:

 Food & Dining: